IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-4/index.markdown

 As opposed to record stream result tuples, which contain any number of SPL attributes, a tuple in a TableStream basically contains two string attributes.
 One holds the name of the target table in the database, the other holds a comma separated list of all attribute values to be written into the columns of the target table.
 Each input record from the so-called RecordStream can result in multiple tuples in the TableStream, one for each target table the transformed record needs to be written to.

-In this chapter of the tutorial, you select the record stream output.
+In this module of the tutorial, you select the record stream output.
 As the result, the output files contain all attributes from **TypesCustom.TransformedRecord** SPL type.
 This setting is the default after creating a new TEDA project.
 Verify that **ite.businessLogic.transformation.outputType** has the value **recordStream** or is not set at all.
 Then the default value is used, which is also **recordStream**.

     ite.businessLogic.transformation.outputType=recordStream